deadlock314/repo-issues-assignment1/README.md

 For running this project you should have
  Nodejs

-- using project open terminal and type *git clone project's link*
+- Open terminal or command prompt and type *git clone project's link*
 - cd project's git repo name
 - type npm install in terminal to download dependencies
 - when download is complete type *npm run dev* to run project